Your Privacy at Mackenzie Health

 Openness

-MH shall be open about its governance and practices with respect to the management of personal information.
+MH shall be open about its governance and practices with respect to the management of personal information through a Privacy Notice.
 Individuals shall be able to acquire information about MH’s governance and practices without unreasonable effort.
-This information shall be made available in a form that is generally understandable.
+This information shall be made available in a form that is understandable.

-The Privacy Office should be the primary point of contact should an individual require such information.
+The Privacy Office should be the primary point of contact should an individual require details of MH’s Privacy program.

 Individual Access

-MH shall provide access to individuals to their own information within the legal timeframe (if any).
-This access includes, but is not limited to, how the information was used and to whom it was disclosed to.
+MH shall provide individuals with access to their own information within the legal time frame (if any) as required under relevant legislation.
+This access includes, but is not limited to, how the information was used and to whom it was disclosed.

 As it is recognized that some information can be sensitive, MH shall make sure that the risk level of releasing such information is reasonable under the circumstances.